Reza-Tahmasbi/Huffman-compression/README.md

 ## Getting Started
 To use Huffman Compression, follow these steps:

+## Hafez Documentation Compression:
+Hafez, also known as Khwāja Shams-ud-Dīn Muḥammad Ḥāfeẓ-e Shīrāzī, was a Persian poet from the 14th century.
+He is widely regarded as one of the most celebrated and influential poets in Persian literature.
+His works are known for their deep wisdom, mystical themes, and intricate poetic structures.

+By applying Huffman Compression to Hafez documentation, we aim to provide an efficient way of storing and transmitting these treasured poems while maintaining their essence.
+This feature enables users to compress and decompress Hafez's poetry with ease.

 Clone the project repository from GitHub.
 Install the required dependencies, including Python and the Qt framework.
 Run the main Python script to launch the Huffman Compression application.